AvicennaJr/Golang-Learning/mojo/unit2/Lesson.md

 Has escape characters like `\n and \t`

-For raw strings, enclose it with `.
-Example:
+For raw strings, enclose it with:

 <pre>
 `This will print it
 self as it
 is.
 Similar to "'''" in
-python
+python`
 </pre>

 Strings can also be non english ones (like chinese or arabic)